 With the advent of the gig economy and with the use of technology, a lot of people are earning that little bit on the side.
 Sometimes, it grows to the point where you have to choose your side project or your normal job.
 Either way, a little extra income can make a huge difference to getting you ahead financially.
 It could cover lifestyle expenses such as travel.
 Or can help you pay a mortgage off in 10 years instead of 25.
 Perhaps it will enable you grow an investment portfolio of shares and property.
 Either way, it’s never been more easy to turn your passions into income so start exploring opportunities!

 One of the simplest financial concepts, is also incredibly powerful at helping you take control of your finances.
 Saving allows you to accumulate capital that you can invest and earn an income from.
 You can then use that income to buy more assets and away you go.
 Set your own savings goals, or explore apps like RAIZ that allow you to round up your expenditure to the nearest dollar.
 Then take that spare change and put it into shares or a savings account.
 It’s just spare change, but you’ll be surprised by how quickly you hit your first thousand dollars.

 5. Organise your documents

 No one likes thinking about it, but everyone should have a Will, Enduring Guardianship and potentially a Power of Attorney.
 When the unexpected happens, not having these documents in place could put enormous stress on your loved ones at an already difficult time.
-The more preparation you can do now, the better off everyone will be.
+Taking control of this aspect of your finances will help you rest assured knowing you’ve done all you can and the better off everyone will be.
 If you have elderly parents, it’s particularly important to discuss what their wishes are with them.
 It can be an uncomfortable discussion for some, but it would feel worse to make decisions you aren’t sure about because you left it too late.
 Make sure that anything you discuss for yourself or a loved one is written down and kept for future reference.